dgleba/vamp203/README.md

 I am doing this on a Windows machine with a Vagrant Ubuntu machine running in it.

 - Install virtualbox
-- create unattended ubuntu 14.04 server iso ( I used a vagrant Ubuntu VM to create it. vamp198e)
+- create unattended ubuntu 14.04 server iso ( I used a vagrant Ubuntu VM to create it. vamp198e) See instructions for unattended iso maker below...
 - create virtual box  ( I did this from windows)
 - install the resulting Ubuntu 14.04 64bit server iso in vbox
 - Start vbox ubuntu server, run  ./start.sh